02. Masterclass

 €695 for 1 or 2 artists · 6 hr

-• Integrated Workflow: Applying the 9-Frame Protocol across both mediums to ensure the final narrative is a seamless synthesis of different visual perspectives.
+Multimodal Synthesis: Apply the 9-Frame Doctrine across both mediums to ensure the final body of work is a seamless, professional narrative of the Amsterdam environment.

 Gift registrations available